 DOE also oversees the treatment and disposal of about 90 million gallons of radioactive waste from the nation's nuclear weapons program.
 Most of this waste is stored in tanks at 3 DOE sites.
 According to federal law, certain high-level mixed waste must be vitrified—a process in which the waste is immobilized in glass—and disposed of in a deep geologic repository.
 However, DOE estimates that about 90% of the volume of this waste contains about 10% of the radioactivity and is therefore considered to be low-activity waste, which experts believe may be safely treated and disposed of with methods other than vitrification.
 Nevertheless, DOE plans to vitrify a portion of this low-activity waste at its Hanford Site in Washington State but may face challenges starting operations of a treatment facility to do so.
 In addition, DOE may be able to reduce certain risks and save tens of billions of dollars by adopting alternative approaches to treating and disposing of a portion of its low-activity radioactive waste.
 DOE has also faced challenges designing and building high-level waste treatment facilities at its Idaho National Laboratory.
 Additionally, the United States will continue to generate new high-level defense waste as a result of its ongoing weapons program and efforts to modernize the nuclear stockpile.

 The Partially Constructed Hanford Pretreatment Facility in Washington State, 2013 and 2020

-Transuranic nuclear waste is waste contaminated by nuclear elements heavier than uranium, such as diluted plutonium.
+- Transuranic nuclear waste is waste contaminated by nuclear elements heavier than uranium, such as diluted plutonium.
 The United States has only one deep geologic repository for the disposal of defense-related transuranic waste—the Waste Isolation Pilot Plant (WIPP) near Carlsbad, New Mexico.
-However, DOE has experienced challenges constructing a new ventilation system and may face delays in expanding WIPP to dispose of all defense transuranic waste and is still recovering from accidents in 2014 that resulted in suspending operations.
+However, DOE has experienced challenges constructing a new ventilation system and may face delays in expanding WIPP to dispose of all defense transuranic waste, and is still recovering from accidents in 2014 that resulted in suspending operations.

 Underground tunnel at the geologic repository for defense waste in New Mexico